magicbutton/magicbutton.cloud-sdk/docs/docs/intro.md

 Magic Button Cloud addresses these challenges with:

 - **Contract-First Design**: Define your system's contracts with complete type safety
+- **Secure Authentication**: Implement authentication and authorization with minimal effort
 - **Pluggable Architecture**: Adapt to your specific needs with modular, pluggable components
 - **Full TypeScript Support**: Get end-to-end type safety and excellent developer experience
 - **Best Practices Built-In**: Benefit from patterns and practices proven in production systems